DeepStar Six: Production

-Producer Cunningham developed the idea in 1987, with the express purpose of being the first release on the slate of upcoming underwater action/sci-fi films.
+Producer Sean S. Cunningham developed the idea for DeepStar Six in 1987, with the express purpose of being the first release on the slate of upcoming underwater action/sci-fi films.
 Originally, Robert Harmon was going to direct the film.
 However, when he left, Cunningham stepped in to direct the film with a budget of $8,000,000.

 The creature was initially designed by Chris Walas, who then turned his production designs over to FX head Mark Shostrom.
 Shostrom made slight alterations and changed the creature's color scheme.
 The underwater scenes were shot in Malta, in The Rinella Tank at Fort Ricasoli.

 Release

 The film was released by TriStar Pictures in the United States on January 13, 1989.
 It opened on 1,117 screens and debuted in eighth place with a weekend total of $3,306,320.
 Its final box office total was $8,143,225.
 In the Philippines, the film was released as Alien from the Deep by Solar Films on April 27, 1989.

 DeepStar Six was the first release of several underwater-themed feature movies released between 1989 and 1990, including Leviathan, Lords of the Deep, The Evil Below, The Abyss, and The Rift (Endless Descent).
 With the exception of The Abyss, none of these films were box office hits.
+Writer Lewis Abernathy would go on to work with The Abyss' director James Cameron and make a memorable appearance in his film Titanic (1997) as Brock Lovett (Bill Paxton)'s colleague Lewis Bodine.

 Reception

-As of December 2022, on review aggregator website Rotten Tomatoes, the film had a rating of 15%, based on 13 reviews, with an average rating of 4.2/10.
+As of December 2022, on review aggregator website Rotten Tomatoes, the film had a rating of 17%, based on 13 reviews, with an average rating of 4.2/10.

 Variety said the film was "diluted by implausibility" due to the monster's appearance being unrealistic rather than threatening, also criticizing the lack of centralized characters.

 Time Out criticized the film's predictability and dialogue, stating that the only inventive aspect of the film was the design of the monster.
-Summarizing, "Cunningham apes Ridley Scott and James Cameron competently enough, and there are scary moments, but he has not got the 'vision thing'.
-This simply rehashes the phony trappings of countless TV shows, to baldly go where we have been before".

 Janet Maslin from The New York Times criticized the film's predictability, lack of suspense and dialogue.